Policy Audit: 3 things Colorado employers should know

 3. Can I do anything to prepare for my policy audit?

 Yes, there are a couple of things you can do.
 To reduce any potential stress, we recommend that you collect the required documentation ahead of time.
-And instead of waiting for the annual audit, you can also notify Pinnacol throughout the year when your business experiences shifts in payroll.
+Instead of waiting for the annual audit, you can also notify Pinnacol throughout the year when your business experiences shifts in payroll.
 That way we can adjust your policy as changes take place, so you know what to expect down the road.

 Read more about the policy audit types and required documentation, and start your audit process online.
 If you have other questions, our expert team of auditors is available to assist you at 303.361.4710.